korcankaraokcu/PINCE/README.md

 - 17/01/2016-22/01/2016 : Basic design, grasping of Python3 and Pyqt5, proof-testing
 - 22/01/2016 : First commit
 - 19/02/2016 : Moved to Github from Bitbucket
-- 25/02/2016 : First successful implementation of thread injection(A new age dawns!)[Update-08/05/2016 : PINCE now uses ```linux-inject``` instead of injection method of mine]*
+- 25/02/2016 : First successful implementation of thread injection(A new age dawns!)[Update-08/05/2016 : PINCE now uses ```linux-inject``` as a secondary injection method]
 - 18/06/2016 : PINCE now supports all-stop mode instead of non-stop mode
 - 21/06/2016 : Variable Inspection&Modification is finished
 - 21/08/2016 : Memory View is finished

-*my method's success ratio was around %70, ```linux-inject```'s ratio is very close to %100.
-Well... at least working on code injection by myself for 2 months taught me very valuable lessons about linux internals, gdb, some standard libraries and the most importantly, ptrace.
-[Update-18/05/2016 : ```linux-inject```'s ratio is close to %100 only when attaching to small processes, it dramatically decrases(around %30-40) when attaching to the bigger processes]
-[Update-24/05/2016 : Thread injection to gdb itself works %100 of the time with a small gdb script and it enables the automatic address table update but it might crash gdb later on, needs extra research]
+- 24/08/2016 : PINCE no more uses linux-inject because of licensing and stability issues

 #License
 GPLv3.
 See COPYING file for details